lhduong221/Past-project/README.md

-<h1>Welcome to my repository!</h1>
+<h1>Welcome to my Bayes project repository!</h1>
-This is where I keep all my past project I've done with documentation for each of them.
+This is where I keep all projects I've done during my time at Bayes Business School.

 Language involved:
 - Python